 Zoë was educated in English Literature at Queens University and is currently pursuing her graduate degree at St. Lawrence college in Interactive Marketing Communications.
 A passion for the arts brought her to teach at 4cats studio and she spends her evenings as a craft beer specialist at the Brooklyn.
 In her spare time, she stage-manages for local play companies.

 Non-voting Board member

 Barbara has extensive experience in programming, event planning and production, including several years as Events Coordinator with Chapters Bookstore.
 She has produced numerous stage plays and several independent short films.
-She is also an award-winning actor and playwright, and for two seasons programmed, produced and hosted a monthly television book club–Page Turners–for TVCogeco in Kingston.
+She is also an award-winning actor and playwright, and for two seasons programmed, produced and hosted a monthly television book club–Page Turners–for TVCogeco.

 Make a Difference in the Literary Arts

 Kingston WritersFest is inviting nominations for its Board of Directors and Committees.